NicolasH2/ggbrace/README.md

 To vizualize the brace outside of the plotting area, we can simply use two ggplot2 functions.
 - `coord_cartesian` needs to be mentioned with x and/or y range of the plotting area and the parameter `clip="off"` to allow plotting of objects outside of that area.
 - within the `theme` function, `plot.margin` needs to be set to expand the outside area.
 This happens with 4 numbers (above, right, below, left).
-This can best be achieved with the "npc" unit, as it reflects the plot units and is therefore maintained independent of the pixels, cm, etc.
+This can best be achieved with the `"npc"` unit, as it reflects the plot units and is therefore maintained independent of the pixels, cm, etc. Other units can be seen with ?unit (under grid).
 ```r
 plt + stat_brace(outerstart = 4.5) +
   coord_cartesian(y=range(iris$Sepal.Width), clip = "off") + #for the range just use the data for the respective axis